magao-x/handbook/operating/cacao.rst

       [xsup@icc ncpc-rootdir]$ cacao-calib-apply llowfsTT

+   Now the following processes should be running in `cacao-fpsctrl-TUI` (the right hand CACAO terminal)

+     - wfs2cmodeval-2
+     - mvalC2dm-2
+     - mfilt-2
+     - DMch2disp-02
+     - acquWFS-2

 4. To record the current star location (or rather its average) you need to take a reference with:

     ::